 The Top PEEK and ULTEM FDM 3D Printers on the Market

-Creabot PEEK-300
+CreatBot PEEK-300

-The Chinese manufacturer Creatbot has developed a 3D printer capable of making parts out of PEEK.
+The Chinese manufacturer CreatBot has developed a 3D printer capable of making parts out of PEEK.
 It is particularly unique because it integrates a “Direct Annealing System”, i.e. an annealing process during printing in order to give the parts the best possible quality, without deformation or cracking.
 This technology avoids time-consuming post-processing steps.
-The Creabot PEEK-300 is a dual extrusion machine, capable of heating up to 500°C. Its printing plate can heat up to 200 °C while its chamber reaches 120 °C. It offers a printing volume of 300 x 300 x 400 mm in single extrusion (240 x 300 x 400 mm in double).
+The CreaBot PEEK-300 is a dual extrusion machine, capable of heating up to 500°C. Its printing plate can heat up to 200 °C while its chamber reaches 120 °C. It offers a printing volume of 300 x 300 x 400 mm in single extrusion (240 x 300 x 400 mm in double).
 Finally, it is a relatively compact machine that integrates a number of features to facilitate the printing process.

-FUNMAT Pro 610HT
+FUNMAT PRO 610HT

 INDUSTRY F421 From 3DGence

-The INDUSTRY F421 from 3DGence is an industrial 3D printer designed to print high performance polymers such as ULTEM, PEEK and PEKK.
+The INDUSTRY F421 from 3DGence is one of the company’s industrial 3D printers designed to print high performance polymers such as ULTEM, PEEK and PEKK.
 According to the manufacturer, this machine guarantees the best quality, dimensional accuracy and reproducible results and impresses with its printing speed of up to 400 mm/s and 1 meter per second.
 This makes the INDUSTRY F421 a great tool for rapid prototyping.
 The large print volume of 380 x 380 x 420 mm allows for the printing of large models in one run.
 The 3D printer also allows printing of high-performance materials that are additionally reinforced to make the resulting final parts even more durable.
 Each 3DGence INDUSTRY F421 can be equipped with hardware that enables the safe printing of reinforced materials.
 The INDUSTRY F421’s filtration system also provides extremely good filtration performance, which is not often found in printers powered by FFF technology.
 The advanced three-stage filtration unit retains macro particles, nanoparticles (VOC, UFP), solvent vapors or harmful gases, enabling user safety and continuity of the technological process.

 MAGIC-HT-MAX

-A150 Series
+Orion AM: A150 Series

 Orion AM is a company dedicated to industrial additive manufacturing for advanced applications using aerospace-grade polymers.
-As such, it should come as no surprise that their A150 Series is compatible with high-temperature, high-performance polymers including PEEK and PEKK.
+As such, it should come as no surprise that their A150 Series of 3D printers is compatible with high-temperature, high-performance polymers including PEEK and PEKK.
 This advanced industrial additive manufacturing system allows for the 3D using Thermal Radiation Heating, a process using thermal radiation in all directions to efficiently heat the printed object up to 300°C, allowing the resulting parts to have superior strength properties.
 The printing bed has a max temperature of 300°C and the extruder has a max temperature of 500°C. Additionally, thanks to TRH the chamber temperature can reach 315°C while the layer heater temperature goes up to 370°C. The solutions are compatible with PEEK, PAEK, PEKK, PEI, ULTEM1010, ULTEM9085, ABS, PC, PA6, PA12 and PPSF/PPSU.

 Photo Credits: Orion AM